Beaches in Portugal

 The 7 Best Beaches in Algarve, Southern Portugal

 These beaches have fine light golden sand and calm water, making them suitable for swimming.

 - Praia da Rocha – Portimão.

 - Praia da Marinha – Location: between Carvoeiro and Armação de Pêra.
-This beach is considered one of the top 10 most beautiful beaches in Europe.
+It is considered one of the top 10 most beautiful beaches in Europe.
 That is perfect for hiking or snorkeling.

 - Praia Dona Ana – Lagos.